-6. ADMINISTRATION OF MEDICATION ON FIELD TRIPS AND OTHER EXTRA-CURRICULAR ACTIVITIES
+8. ADMINISTRATION OF MEDICATION ON FIELD TRIPS AND OTHER EXTRA-CURRICULAR ACTIVITIES

-If a student with an identified medical need is to attend a field trip or other school-sponsored activity, the parents shall be notified to ascertain if any medication must be administered on the field trip or school- sponsored activity away from school.
-If so, the parent/legal guardian shall accompany the student to the activity to administer any medication.
+If a student with an identified medical need is to attend a field trip or other school-sponsored activity the parent/legal guardian shall accompany the student to the activity to administer any medication.

-If the parent/legal guardian cannot attend the field trip/activity with his/her child, the parent/legal guardian shall request in writing that the medication be administered on a pending field trip/activity by a non-School Board employee designated by the parent, or another trained person designated by the School Board.
-Such request shall include supporting documentation as outlined in this policy.
-The request shall state that the parent/legal guardian gives permission for the designee or another trained person to administer the medication.
-If the parent does not designate a non-School Board employee to attend the field trip/activity, once the proper documentation has been submitted, the School Board shall assign a trained Board employee to accompany the student on the field trip or other school-sponsored activity.
+If the parent/legal guardian cannot attend the field trip/activity with his/her child, the parent/legal guardian shall request in writing that the medication be administered on a pending field trip/activity by a non-School Board employee designated by the parent.
+The request shall state that the parent/legal guardian gives permission for the designee to administer the medication.
+If the parent does not designate a non-School Board employee to attend the field trip/activity, the School Board shall assign a trained employee to accompany the student on the field trip or other school-sponsored activity.

-7. STUDENT CONFIDENTIALITY
+9. STUDENT CONFIDENTIALITY